-Mitchy learned how to make Nantucket Lightship Baskets as a young boy with his grandfather Charles B. Ray a highly regarded mariner and prolific basket weaver.
-Unlike his father Charles F. Ray and grandfather Mitchy never went to sea.
+Mitchy learned how to make Nantucket lightship baskets as a young boy with his grandfather Charles B. Ray a highly regarded mariner and prolific basket weaver.
+Unlike his father Charles F. Ray and grandfather, Mitchy never went to sea.
 Mitchy is remembered as an Island character, with a reputation of being wild in his younger years.
-He at one point saved a man from drowning at Surfside and earned a medal for his deed.
+He at one point saved a man from drowning at Surfside beach and earned a medal for his deed.

 Mitchy took up various jobs and after a short time spent on Cape Cod as a meat cutter he decided to come home.
 Mitchy later took up the profession as a full time basket maker, and opened a small shop in Starbuck Court.
 Mitchy used the molds given to him by his father Charles F. Ray, and made utility or work baskets in various sizes, starting with the tiny “one egger” that he sold hundreds of, for around $1.50 each.